lgalaz/fullstack-javascript/javascript/Function_Types/explanation.md

-# Function Types in JavaScript - Comprehensive Study Guide
+# Function Types in JavaScript

 ## Introduction